Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide01.png' alt='Project Team(alphabetical order) Michael D’Silva  Marco Fahmi Leah Gustafson  Michael Haugh Cale Johnstone  Kathrin Kaiser  Sara King  Marco La Rosa  Mel Mistica  Simon Musgrave  Joel Nothman  Moises Sacal  Martin Schweinberger  PT Sefton   With thanks for their contribution: Partner Institutions: ' title='Slide: 1' border='1'  width='85%%'/>

-The Language Data Commons of Australia Data Partnerships (LDaCA) and the Australian Text Analytics Platform (ATAP) are building towards a scalable and flexible language data and analytics commons.
+The Language Data Commons of Australia Data Partnerships (LDaCA) and the Australian Text Analytics Platform ({{< glossary_link display="ATAP" id="atap" >}}) are building towards a scalable and flexible language data and analytics commons.
 These projects will be part of the Humanities and Social Sciences Research Data Commons (HASS RDC).

 The Data Commons will focus on preservation and discovery of distributed multi-modal language data collections under a variety of governance frameworks.
 This will include access control that reflects ethical constraints and intellectual property rights, including those of Aboriginal and Torres Strait Islander, migrant and Pacific communities.